 A pastoral response to same-sex oriented persons must be consistent with Jesus’ example.
 Compassion, love, and acceptance must take priority.
 Non-acceptance and critical or judgmental attitudes are inappropriate and do not belong in a community concerned about justice and faithfulness.

 In accepting the “Call to Affirmation, Confession, and Covenant Regarding Human Sexuality” included elsewhere in this packet, Mennonites agreed to “mutually bear the burden of remaining in loving dialogue with each other” and promised “compassion and prayer for each other.”
 We trust the same commitments can be made on Goshen’s campus.
 Mutuality in acceptance, understanding, and response is essential in order to establish a community where peace and justice are the norm in all human relationships.

-GC counseling and health service personnel are available to students wishing to discuss issues regarding sexuality or sexual behavior.
+GC counseling personnel are available to students wishing to discuss issues regarding sexuality or sexual behavior.
 In keeping with the pastoral concerns of the Confession of Faith in a Mennonite Perspective (1995), the call for loving dialogue in the Purdue statement on human sexuality (1987), and the Goshen College Commitment to Community Standards (GC established), a support group (known as Prism) is available to provide an environment in which lesbian, gay and bisexual students may discuss issues and questions relevant to them as people of faith.
 This acknowledges that sexual identity (as distinct from sexual activity) is an integral part of a person’s individual and spiritual sense of self.
 As with other support groups meeting in anonymity and safety, and promoting healthy personal growth, these conversations will remain confidential.